Last updated: 05/6/2019

 Although most teenagers are moody, those who abuse drugs and alcohol are more so.
 Your son may go from happy to sad to angry in minutes with seemingly no cause.
-If your experiencing unexplainable mood swings with your teen, call 800-654-0987 to get help and discuss the possibility of drug abuse.

 Drugs often make people feel unstoppable, and therefore lead to more risk taking activities.
 This can include driving at high speeds, engaging in criminal activity, or having unprotected sex.
 Teens using drugs tend to lack inhibitions and do things they normally never would, including breaking rules, lying, cheating, and stealing.